FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 That matters.

 The company that owns the site may not be the same company that hires you.
-The contractor that hires you may control your pay, benefits, schedule, and travel terms.
+The contractor that hires you may control your pay, benefits, schedule, travel terms, and contract status.

 Before accepting a FIFO oil and gas job, always ask who your actual employer is.

-FIFO oil and gas schedules vary by region, role, offshore/onshore status, and employer.
+FIFO oil and gas schedules vary by region, role, offshore or onshore status, and employer.

 Common rotations may include: